 THE VEHICLE IS NOT REPAIRED PROPERLY

-If a fault is not correctly diagnosed or is not properly repaired (in other words, the work has not been carried out with reasonable care and skill) you are entitled to ask the trader to carry it out again so that it is completed as the contract states it should be.
+If a fault is not correctly diagnosed or is not properly repaired (in other words, the work has not been carried out with reasonable care and skill) you are entitled to ask the trader to carry it out again.
 This repeat performance should be carried out within a reasonable time, without significant inconvenience and at no cost to you.
 If the fault is still apparent you may be entitled to a price reduction (the difference between the contract price and the value of the work performed), which may be as much as a full refund if you have had no benefit from the work at all.

 The 'Supply of services: what to do if things go wrong' guide sets out the practical steps you can take when complaining to the trader.

 A PART FITTED BY A TRADER IS FAULTY